oroinc/documentation/admin_guide/email/email_templates.rst

     If you want to use the template for :ref:`autoresponses <admin-configuration-system-mailboxes-autoresponse>`, the *"Entity Name"* value should be *"Email"*.

 3. Define the email template.
-Click on the necessary variable to add drag it to the text box.
+Click on the necessary variable to drag it to the text box.

 .. image:: ../img/marketing/email_template_ex.png